 Stavros Gaitanaros’ innovative research focuses on the concept of exploiting “architecture” ─ a combination of topology and solid material distribution ─ as a means to generate new materials that can attain unprecedented mechanical, acoustic, and thermal properties.
 Architected materials are excellent candidates for a plethora of engineering applications ranging from novel lightweight space structures and biomedical implants to soft robotics and new energy storage devices.

-An assistant professor in the Department of Civil and Systems Engineering and a fellow in the Hopkins Extreme Materials Institute (HEMI), Gaitanaros leads Hopkins’ Extreme Mechanics of Architected Materials group, which studies the nonlinear mechanics and failure of a wide array of architected materials including metal foams, 3D-printed lattices, biological materials and self-assembled DNA nanostructures.
+An assistant professor of civil and systems engineering and a fellow in the Hopkins Extreme Materials Institute (HEMI), Gaitanaros leads Hopkins’ Extreme Mechanics of Architected Materials group, which studies the nonlinear mechanics and failure of a wide array of architected materials including metal foams, 3D-printed lattices, biological materials, and self-assembled DNA nanostructures.
 The need for a systematic design of these complex material systems has created exciting possibilities and challenges due to their rich mechanical behavior derived by their architecture.
-Gaitanaros and his team explore how the interplay of topology, material distribution, and base material(s) composition affect the material’s behavior under large deformation such as elastic instabilities, impact-induced shocks and brittle fracture.
+Gaitanaros and his team explore how the interplay of topology, material distribution, and base material(s) composition affect the material’s behavior under large deformation such as elastic instabilities, impact-induced shocks, and brittle fracture.

 Projects include Gaitanaros’ investigation of lightweight architected materials used under extreme conditions in space, a study for which he also received a [email protected] seed grant.
 Another promising area of research is his work on the mechanics of DNA origami nanostructures.
 These nano-architected materials, synthesized through molecular self-assembly, have great potential as drug-delivery carriers as well as nanoscopic sensors for cell mechanics.